fabian-hiller/og-img/README.md

 This is a framework agnostic package for generating Open Graph images using [Satori](https://github.com/vercel/satori) and [resvg](https://github.com/RazrFalcon/resvg).
 Built using Web APIs, this package can be executed with Node.js and on the edge.
 You can use this package to add dynamic Open Graph images to your SvelteKit, Astro, SolidStart or Qwik website.

-> The difference to `@vercel/og` is that this package loads the WebAssembly module needed to convert SVG to PNG lazily at runtime and provides a framework agnostic workaround for defining the content of the images using [`satori-html`](https://github.com/natemoo-re/satori-html).
+> The difference to `@vercel/og` is that this package loads the WebAssembly module needed to convert SVG to PNG lazily at runtime and provides a framework agnostic workaround for defining the content of the image using [`satori-html`](https://github.com/natemoo-re/satori-html).

 ## Installation